bairyn/fuhivla-forms/table-simplified-info.md

   distinction between CC and C/C in CLL 4.1, and also notes about consonant triples in CLL 4.7.)
 - 2) It starts with a vowel.
-- 3) It includes of the 1 of the 4 normal fu'ivla forms, with the right prefix from the beginning of the word, according to the [comprehensive fu'ivla parser state table](table-simplified.txt), ignoring CVV-rn hyphenization\*:
+- 3) It includes 1 of the 4 normal fu'ivla forms, with the right prefix from the beginning of the word, according to the [comprehensive fu'ivla parser state table](table-simplified.txt), ignoring CVV-rn hyphenization\*:
 	- 1) ‘v’
 	- 2) ‘ccc’
 	- 3) ‘ccvv’